SEND Information report

 This report is designed to answer some of the most frequently asked questions about academy’s policies and provision for children with Special Educational Needs and Disabilities.

-If you need any more information please see our SEND Policy or contact Emma Beveridge (SENCO) or Lucy Mills (Early Years SENCO) on 01472231659.
+If you need any more information please see our SEND Policy or contact our SENCO on 01472231659.

 Where pupils have medical needs and special educational needs, we will plan and deliver education provision in a co-ordinated way with their healthcare plan if they have one.
-We will also follow the statutory guidance on supporting pupils at academy with medical conditions.
+We will also follow the statutory guidance on supporting pupils at academy with medical conditions, see key documents section below.

 We aim to identify any special educational needs and disability as early as possible.
 The decision to place a child on the SEND register is always made in discussion with the class teacher , teaching assistants, Inclusion Team and Principal together with parents/carers and professionals.
 The best interests and wellbeing of the child are paramount.
 When considering if a child needs SEND support the academy takes into account: